 Ever since I got into wrestling I’ve met all kinds of characters from all walks of life.
 The one thing in common between all folks is passion.
 Everyone is passionate.
 Some have taken COLOSSAL risks (spending $30k on training), while others risked it all and moved to a different country.

 What are the results?
 They vary.
 Some folks have been signed to huge contracts.
 Others didn’t get the results they wanted so they went back to work.
 A few are stuck in debt with broken hearts and dreams that never worked out.

 I’ll say it again.
 I don’t want you to end up broke.

 Apply the $1k rule if you want to follow your passions.

 Next week we will look at why you’re stupid for not chasing some sort of dream.

 Before we part ways, I must share another quote.

 I saw a quote recently posted by Chris Buillebeau that resonated with me 100%.

 “I want to be remembered as a person who wasn’t afraid to start things.” — Tina Roth Eisenberg

 I’m pretty proud of myself for the past year.
-I was able to run a half-marathon, sell my condo, wrestle my first march, and launch many new projects.
+I was able to run a half-marathon, sell my condo, wrestle my first match, and launch many new projects.
 But I still want more.
 As I search for more, I will ensure that I keep my savings account full so that I don’t go broke in the process.